sbp-terskikh-lab/MultiProcessTools/README.md

-# MultiProcessTools -- A Lazy Way to Handle Parallel Processing via a Shared Filesystem in Python
+# MultiProcessTools -- A Quick Way to Handle Parallel Processing via a Shared Filesystem in Python

+MultiProcessTools is a very lightweight toolkit for quickly handling shared filesystem parallel analysis through tempfile creation and collection.

+In scientific research we are often running the exact same computation on many different files.
+For instance, you may be performing image semgentation and feature extraction on thousands of images.
+Is there any way to speed this up?
+Yes!
+Parallel computing.

+Isn't this problem already solved you may ask; there are packages like [Joblib](https://joblib.readthedocs.io/en/stable/) and even python itself has [native multiprocessing](https://docs.python.org/3/library/concurrent.futures.html).
+Indeed, but these only work on a single machine: they do not easily lend themselves to cross-machine computing (cluster computing).

+You may say yet again this problem has already been rigorously solved via networking (e.g. [Dask](https://www.dask.org)).
+True, but this requires effort, time, and planning ahead in your code: you're a scientist not a software dev...
+What if want a quick and dirty way to parrallelize a shared computation performed on many files across your node cluster without all of that setup and coding?
+What if your collaborators just gave you access to run a few things on their larger server and you don't have a lot of time to network?

-MultiProcessTools is a very lightweight toolkit for lazily handling shared filesystem parallel computations through tempfile creation and collection.
-In particular, MultiProcessTools introduces a MultiProcessHelper class which can create empty tempfiles as placeholder for a computation as it is running.
+In comes MultiProcessTools!
+We solve this problem by simply coordinating all jobs through the shared file system.
+In particular, MultiProcessTools introduces a MultiProcessHelper class which can create empty tempfiles as a placeholder for a computation as it is running.
 MultiProcessHelper also keeps track of the tempfiles that have been created and deleted, and allows you to easily perform garbage collection via a cleanup method.
+All you need to do is add in a few lines to your script and then you can execute it on any number of machines without conflicts, so long as they share a filesystem.

 This project is in its infancy and much of the code is actively being developed (and deleted), so expect major refactoring until future versions specify otherwise.